 For current SR 167 and SR 509 traffic alerts, please visit our real time map.

-Three stages of construction
+Multiple stages of construction

 SR 509 Completion Project

-Second stage of construction (Stage 1b): SR 509/I-5 to 24th Avenue South – New Expressway Project - In progress
+SR 509/I-5 to 24th Avenue South – New Expressway Project (Stage 1b): In progress

-Third stage of construction (Stage 2): SR 509/24th Avenue South to South 188th Street – New Expressway Project - 2024-2028
+SR 509/24th Avenue South to South 188th Street – New Expressway Project (Stage 2): 2024-2029

 This final stage builds the remaining 2 miles of the new SR 509 expressway, linking the entire SR 509 corridor to I-5.
 The work also adds a southbound auxiliary lane on I-5 between SR 516 and South 272nd Street.
+This portion of the new expressway is scheduled to open to traffic in 2028, with some construction continuing into 2029.

 SR 167 Completion Project

 This first stage of work started in 2020.
 In June 2021, WSDOT opened a four-lane bridge over I-5 in Fife that doubled the capacity of the 70th Avenue East Bridge it replaced.
-The new bridge, named the Wapato Way East Bridge, includes a 12-foot-wide protected pedestrian and bicycle path across I-5.
+The new Wapato Way East Bridge includes a 12-foot-wide protected pedestrian and bicycle path across I-5.
 WSDOT also built a new SR 99 multi-lane roundabout to allow traffic to flow between the bridge and SR 99.
 Other improvements include a new connection between the bridge and the Interurban Trail, and a new trail parking lot.
 This project set the stage for the rest of SR 167 construction.
 Learn how in this video.

-Second stage of construction (Stage 1b): SR 167/I-5 to SR 509 New Expressway Project - In progress
+SR 167/I-5 to SR 509 New Expressway Project (Stage 1b): In progress

-Third stage of construction (Stage 2): The SR 167/I-5 to SR 161 - New Expressway Project - 2025-2028
+SR 167/I-5 to SR 161 - New Expressway Project (Stage 2b): 2026-2030

 Work to extend SR 509 in King County and SR 167 in Pierce County to I-5 began in the early 1990s, but funding constraints periodically interrupted progress.